Hands-On Learning Reimagined

 - and much more!

-Our new 60,000-square foot academic building, opening in Fall 2021, will include state-of-the-art labs and classrooms for CETA students.
-Spaces will include new robotics, 3D-printing, high-bay mechanical engineering, and cybersecurity labs.Learn more
+Our new 60,000 square-foot academic building the Hursey Center opening this fall will include state-of-the-art labs and classrooms for CETA students.
+Spaces include new robotics, 3D printing, high-bay, mechanical engineering, and cybersecurity labs.Learn more

 Whether you want to create a new life-changing technology, design sustainable buildings, or even work for NASA, the College of Engineering, Technology, and Architecture (CETA) will help you get there.
 Our extensive partnership networks, hands-on courses, and accomplished faculty will prepare you for your career or further education in graduate school.Learn more